Ameek94/BOBE/docs/source/examples/cosmology.rst

 Cosmological Likelihood Example
 ================================

-This example demonstrates using JaxBO with realistic cosmological likelihoods through the Cobaya framework.
+This example demonstrates using BOBE with realistic cosmological likelihoods through the Cobaya framework.
 We'll estimate the Bayesian evidence for the standard LCDM model using Planck and DESI data.